echeran/smile-of-murugan/webbook/chapter16.md

 tending to display his great learning, and very sophisticated.
 I think, though, that he honestly tries to be impartial; that his commentaries show minute and critical observation; a clear mind and a vast erudition.
-His commentaries may always be classified as viruttis.
+His commentaries may always be classified as *viruttis*.
 According to V. V. S. Aiyar (op. *cit.* p.
 41), “it may be said that good prose writing commences with" Nacciṉārkkiṉiyar.

 [^self-projection]: C. and H. Jesudasan, *op*. cit. p.
 216.

-The so-called *maṇipravāḷa*[^manipravalam] style was accepted as legitimate by the Sanskrit-oriented *Viracōliyam* (11th or 12th Cent.
-A.D.), a very interesting grammar writen by Puttiramittiran, a Buddhist.
-Though *manipravāļam* must be evaluated, in an overall estimation and assessment of the history of Tamil language and literature, rather negatively, it was a very picturesque, colourful and plastic style which had its own charm.
+The so-called *maṇipravāḷa*[^manipravalam] style was accepted as legitimate by the Sanskrit-oriented *Vīracōḻiyam* (11th or 12th Cent.
+A.D.), a very interesting grammar writen by Puttiramittiraṉ, a Buddhist.
+Though *maṇipravāḷam* must be evaluated, in an overall estimation and assessment of the history of Tamil language and literature, rather negatively, it was a very picturesque, colourful and plastic style which had its own charm.
 Characteristic for this hybrid jargon